ChengTsungPao/LeetCode/0062_Unique_Paths/README.md

 * Runtime: 24 ms, faster than 91.33% of Python3 online submissions for Unique Paths.
 * Memory Usage: 14.1 MB, less than 5.77% of Python3 online submissions for Unique Paths.
 >dp

+</br>note : Don't use the dfs to solve the question !!!